QRTEA Shareholder/Stockholder Letter Transcript:

 changes in the nature of key strategic relationships with partners, distributors, suppliers and vendors, including our

-domestic and international economic and business conditions and industry trends, including the impact of the Brexit
+domestic and international economic and business conditions and industry trends, including the impact of Brexit (as

 increases in market interest rates;

-changes in the trade policy and trade relations with China;
+changes in tariffs, trade policy and trade relations with the United Kingdom (U.K.) and China;

 consumer spending levels, including the availability and amount of individual consumer debt and customer credit